 - 1. OBI shall elaborate and provide printed the above mentioned form for technology transfer contracts. - 2.
 The Administrative Council of OBI may come to a decision on the addition to the form of new optional information.

-Journal of the Government.
+The present decision shall enter into force upon its publication in the Official Journal of the Government.
 The present decision shall be published in the Official Journal of the Government.